 One Community is forwarding active sustainable reinvention of our world through Highest Good housing that is artistic and beautiful, more affordable, more space efficient, lasts longer, DIY buildable, and constructed with healthy and sustainable materials:

-This week the core team reviewed the energy analysis details for the Solar Microgrid sizing and created all new imagery for the site.
+This week the core team reviewed the energy analysis details for the Solar Microgrid sizing and created all new imagery for the site, enhancing adaptable solutions for active sustainable reinvention of our world.
+The work helps in making adaptable solutions for active sustainable reinvention of our world and reinforces our commitment to a better living quality for all people.
 The images below share some of this work.

 Daniela Andrea Parada (Civil Engineering Student) completed her 37th week helping with the Sustainable Roadways, Walkways, and Landscaping tutorial development.
-This week Daniela started off by reviewing all the newest comments.
-She then made some alteration to the placement of a couple paragraphs and downloaded all the resources that were linked in the Roadways and Parking Excel sheet.
-These resources were converted into pdfs, renamed, and then uploaded onto the dropbox.
-One resource was no longer showing up, so she searched for a credible document that stated the same information.
-Additionally, Daniela continued to take notes for the flexible pavement section, noting down which information she wanted to use for the narrative and then adding paragraphs to the narrative.
-Pictures below are related to this work.
+This week Daniela started off by reviewing all the newest comments to help in making adaptable solutions for active sustainable reinvention of our world.
+She then adjusted the placement of a few paragraphs and downloaded all the resources linked in the Roadways and Parking Excel sheet.
+These resources were converted into PDFs, renamed, and uploaded to Dropbox.
+One resource was missing, so she found a credible alternative with the same information.
+Additionally, Daniela continued taking notes for the flexible pavement section, identifying key details for the narrative and adding relevant paragraphs.
+See pictures below for related work.

 Diwei Zhang (Mechanical Engineer) completed his 18th week of work, now focused on 3D modeling and analysis review for the Net-zero Bathroom component of the Earthbag Village.
 This week Diwei checked the dimensions of the 3D model against the CAD files.
-He updated some minor inaccurate dimensions of the model, validated that the previous layout is definitely not spacious enough for a standard straight wheelchair ramp, and designed a zig-zag wheelchair ramp to satisfy the required slope.
-Because of the existence of the zig-zag ramp, the left 200 inches width of the ramp for vehicles does not satisfy the minimum 240 inches width for the fire engine.
+He corrected minor dimension inaccuracies, confirmed the previous layout couldn’t fit a standard wheelchair ramp, and designed a zig-zag ramp to meet slope requirements.
+However, this reduced the vehicle ramp width to 200 inches, falling short of the 240-inch minimum for fire engines.
 Pictures below show some of this work.

 Kivia Sugiarto (Sustainability Research Manager) completed her 8th week helping manage and complete the Best Small and Large-scale Community Options for Sustainable Processing and Reuse of Non-recyclables research, report, and tutorial.
 This week, Kivia reviewed the main document, looking out for any duplicates in the content as well as paraphrasing a lot of the content that was copied directly from the source.
 She finished reviewing the section on existing waste to energy technologies and will move forward to the next sections next week.
+The work helps in making adaptable solutions for active sustainable reinvention of our world and reinforces our commitment to a better living quality for all people.
 See below for some pictures related to this.

 One Community is forwarding active sustainable reinvention of our world through a Duplicable and Sustainable City Center that is LEED Platinum certified/Sustainable, can feed 200 people at a time, provide laundry for over 300 people, is beautiful, spacious, and saves resources, money, and space:

 This week Luis Manuel Dominguez (Research Engineer) completed his 53rd week helping with research related to the City Center Eco-spa designs.
 This week Luis focused on his summaries of the cover and energy calculations.
 His efforts targeted data validation and formatting for the tables presenting the energy calculations, as well as the narrative for the cover design.
 Luis also made progress on updating the parts list for the spa to correspond with the current design models.
+The work helps in making adaptable solutions for active sustainable reinvention of our world and reinforces our commitment to a better living quality for all people.
 Pictures below are related to this work.

 Venus Abdollahi (Architectural Designer) completed her 43rd week helping finish the Duplicable City Center designs.
 This week Venus worked on elevations.
 She Updated the North elevation according to the SketchUp Model and changed the position of some columns and furniture and corrected sections C’C’ according to her supervisor’s feedback.
+The work helps in making adaptable solutions for active sustainable reinvention of our world and reinforces our commitment to a better living quality for all people.
 See pictures below.

 Huiya Yang (Volunteer Architectural Designer) completed her 39th week working on the Duplicable City Center architectural review and updates related to the structural code.
 This week, Huiya finished the work of updating all the doors on the third floor, fourth floor, and basement in the master SketchUp model.
 She also started working on fixing the windows in the living Dome because of the new shell applied.
+The work helps in making adaptable solutions for active sustainable reinvention of our world and reinforces our commitment to a better living quality for all people.
 Pictures of some of this work are below.

 Kamil Gajownik (Industrial/Product Designer) completed his 11th week of work on the Duplicable City Center dormer window designs and assembly instructions.
 This week Kamil continued working on the second floor dormer, ensuring that the roof and supporting pieces all fit accurately and can easily be made by a novice.
 With just a few issues remaining, and then cleaning up, Kamil is ready to go into final assembly and turn all the components into parts and drawings.
+The work helps in making adaptable solutions for active sustainable reinvention of our world and reinforces our commitment to a better living quality for all people.
 Pictures below are related to this work.

 Yujue Wang (Architectural Designer) completed her 9th week working on the interior design for the Duplicable City Center rental rooms.
 This week, Yujue Wang continued the development of the Duplicable City Center Interior Design by updating the design of the Room 8-Nautical-themed room.
 She continued to work on the window and wall model in SketchUp, did furniture research, designed the window, and designed the living room and bathroom.
 The design of the bathroom is also Nautical-themed.
+The work helps in making adaptable solutions for active sustainable reinvention of our world and reinforces our commitment to a better living quality for all people.
 See below for pictures related to this work.

 One Community is forwarding active sustainable reinvention of our world through Highest Good food that is more diverse, more nutritious, locally grown and sustainable, and part of our open source botanical garden model to support and share bio-diversity:

 This week the core team continued detailed review and feedback on the Transition Food Self-sufficiency Plan.
 We worked on the 3-Day Menu Block doc through page 60 responding to comments, creating new comments, and generally reviewing the meal plans.
 We also focused specifically on scrutinizing Kodiak Cake Mix for flapjacks and waffles, preparation of sweet potatoes, comparing olive, avocado, macadamia nut and coconut oils, and reviewing Mayo and Harvard research on coconut oil.
 This ultimately led to us removing it from the master cooking ingredient list.
+The work helps in making adaptable solutions for active sustainable reinvention of our world and reinforces our commitment to a better living quality for all people.
 Pictures below relate to this.

 Marilyn Nzegwu (Chef and Culinary Consultant) completed her 14th week helping with the completion of the Transition Food Self-sufficiency Plan and related menu and meal plans.
 This week Marilyn added recipes for Fresh Week D, Fresh Week E, Fresh Week F, Fresh Week G and Fresh Week H. She also spent time finding new vegan and omnivore recipes as substitutes for each meal that requires vegan or omnivore proteins.
 She also started to search for additional recipes for Second Week menu blocks.
+The work helps in making adaptable solutions for active sustainable reinvention of our world and reinforces our commitment to a better living quality for all people.
 The pictures below relate to this work.

 Yinka Omole (Recipe Reviewer and Data Entry Assistant) completed her 5th week helping with the Transition Food Self-sufficiency Plan and related menu and meal plan recipe review and data entry.
 This week Yinka worked on identifying which ingredients were not on the shopping list spreadsheet for Fresh Week recipes A through H. On the master document, she also made clarifications for ingredients and worked on the shopping list by updating the ingredients with the prices, source links, and costs per unit.
 Below are some images related to this work.